Configuring Employee Images

 Using Google Drive Images

-You can use images stored in Google Drive by sharing them publicly.
-This is a convenient way to manage employee images without hosting them on a separate server.
+Google Drive is a convenient way to manage employee images without hosting them on a separate server.
+OrgNice supports two ways to use Google Drive images: public sharing and private sharing via service account.

-How to Get a Public Google Drive Image URL
+How to Set Up Public Google Drive Images

 1. Upload your image to Google Drive